kiarafbickers/getbitcoinclarity.com/_drafts/2020-01-01-what-is-mining-and-how-does-it-work.md

 title: "Bitcoin Mining: What is It and How Does It Work?"
 description:
 date: 2020-01-01
-tags: bitcoin mining, miner bitcoin, proof of work
+keywords: bitcoin mining, miner bitcoin, proof of work, how bitcoin mining works, what does mining a bitcoin mean, why is bitcoin mining so hard
 categories: [blog video]
 author: kiarabickers
 post_image: "/assets/img/blog/thumbnails/"